International Mountain Guides Climbing and Mountaineering Expeditions

 [ ]Lightweight Shoes: Running/tennis shoes and sandals for camp, around town, etc.

-[ ]Gaiters: To keep snow, mud, and scree out of your hiking boots.
-We like Outdoor Research.
+[ ]Gaiters: To keep snow, mud, and scree out of your hiking boots while trekking to Base Camp.

-[ ]Socks: 3 complete changes of socks, in a combination that you have used and know works for you.
+[ ]Socks: at least 5 complete changes of socks, in a combination that you have used and know works for you.
 Make sure your boots are roomy enough for the sock combination you intend to use.
 Tight boots will make your feet cold.
+It is no problem to wash underwear, socks, etc at Base Camp!

 Clothing